datacommonsorg/website/tools/nl/nl_metadata/README.md

 For processing the entire set of StatVars from BigQuery, the recommended approach is to use the `run_add_metadata.py` script.
 This script triggers a `stat-var-metadata-generator` Cloud Run job in the `us-central1` region, which runs the `add_metadata.py` script in a containerized environment.

 The script will automatically partition the workload across the number of API keys provided in the `GEMINI_API_KEYS` environment variable, running one job per key in parallel.
 For reference, a previous run across all 250k stat vars in base DC's BigQuery table took approximately 1 hour for 12 parallel jobs to complete.
+Separate keys are needed per job to prevent 429 errors (resource exhaustion) from the Gemini API calls.
+For a list of Gemini API keys created specifically for this purpose, see this [spreadsheet](https://docs.google.com/spreadsheets/d/1DP3RwnwrU6VdDZFsK7FTcEZy--Cag1dQ4JUMWZZZ178/edit?usp=sharing&resourcekey=0-fBIYedZl45MT3gKRnG0Hdg).

 By default, `run_add_metadata.py` executes the Cloud Run job with the following configuration:
 *   Processes the full set of StatVars from BigQuery (`--useBigQuery`).